LNkholise/LNkholise/README.md

 - 🔍 **A scientist's rigor** for dissecting complex problems
 - 🏗️ **An engineer's discipline** for building maintainable, scalable solutions
-- 🛠️ **A pragmatic approach**—I care about solving real problems, not just writing clever code
+- 🛠️ **A pragmatic approach** I care about solving real problems, not just writing clever code

 ## Experience Highlights :